chaosraine/codge/src/site/notes/10-19 💢 Bardacht/16 Podcast/2021/2021-04-02-there-is-no-try.md

 OK, one last thing before I sign off.
 I have to give a shout out to my friend from college.
 Ryan O'Connell, who finally sat me down and made me watch the original trilogy.
 Yes, I said in college.
 And no, I'm not old enough for that to be OK.
 So thank you for that and I hope you enjoy this late April Fools Day present.
 For anyone in California that's looking to make some money and also help with the housing crisis, [check him out](http://how-to-adu.com).
 I'll put that in the show notes and you can check out what he is up to for everyone else.

 Join me again in two weeks for the next Ex-Gifted.
 We're going to be talking about Adulting.
 Byeeeeee.

-## There is no try?

-- “Do or do not.
-There is no try.”
-    - So do you agree with it?
-    - What does Yoda even mean when he says it?

-- Try can mean two different things:
-    - M-W.com defines “try” as “to make an attempt”
-    - some people emphasize the “make”
-    - some people emphasize the “attempt”
-    - most of us actually use it both ways

-- From the time I was a child well into my 30s, I always expected to succeed on my first attempt.
-    - If I failed I wasn't good at it, and therefore I shouldn't do it.
-    - I should just leave those things to the people who are naturally good at it.

-- “There is no try” doesn't mean do effortlessly or don't bother.
-    - It means commit to what you are doing and do not hedge your bets
-    - It means focused action.
-    - Do and then keep doing.
-    - And it means having faith in yourself and what you can do.
-    - Knowing the unknowable when it comes to your own abilities.

-- Focused action.
-    - There are only two options: you can do or do not.
-    - If you do, you might fail a lot.
-    - You just take that to mean that you haven't done it _yet_.

-- You can also “do not” and still have success
-    - being good at things “without trying”
-    - stopped putting effort even into things that came easily to me
-    - “a smart person wouldn't have to”
-    - when being smart is 90% of your identity…?

-- when I failed, I could always say, “Well, that's OK, 'cause I didn't really try.”

-## What can we do about it?

-- Commit to something you’re not good at
-- Committing to fail isn’t good enough because you’ll half-ass failing and pretend that counts
-- Take repeated focused action and commit to a goal that's meaningful and terrifying
-- You will probably fail along the way.
-And it will hurt!
-- That means you’re going the right way!
-- This momentary failure IS NOT overall failure.
-- Let it hurt and then keep doing.
-- And believe in yourself.
-Whether you have any _reason_ to or not.

-## Thanks!

-OK, one last thing before I sign off.
-I have to give a shout out to my friend from college, Ryan O'Connell, who finally sat me down and made me watch the original trilogy.
-Yes, I said in college.
-And no, I'm not old enough for that to be OK.
-So thank you for that and I hope you enjoy this late April Fools Day present.
-For anyone in California that's looking to make some money and also help with the housing crisis, check him out at [How-to-ADU.com](http://How-to-ADU.com).

-Join me again in two weeks for the next Ex-Gifted.

-We're going to be talking about Adulting.